PedroCotovio/nclustRL/README.md

 NclustRL implements a trainer API for n-clustering that handles all training tasks for the user; a set of default models and metrics; and other helpful functions.
-Likewise, it provides a set of default configurations for
-$n$-clustering tasks available in "configs".
+Likewise, it provides a set of default configurations for n-clustering tasks available in "configs".

 ![Diagram exemplifying NclustEnv's architecture](diagNclustRL.png)